 In the guide Advice on financial management and documentation for granted projects you will find more detailed information of requirements on reporting and documentation of activities.
 This guide can be downloaded from Nordplusonline.org

-Mobility projects and cooperation projects operate with two different unit cost systems described below.
+Mobility and development projects operate with two different unit cost systems described below.

-Grants for mobility activities cover travel costs for pupils, and both travel plus accommodation costs for teachers and other pedagogical staff.
-Grants for project and network activities cover travels, expenses for board and lodging, and other relevant costs connected to the activities within the project/network.
+Grants for development projects cover travels, expenses for board and lodging, and other relevant costs connected to the activities within the development project.
 See further details below.

 |To and from Greenland||1300 €|